Lonelysing/BestRenamebot/README.md

-# Rename-Bot
+# BEST Rename-Bot
-This is a very simple Telegram Files Rename Bot by [@AbirHasan2005](https://t.me/AbirHasan2005).
+This is a very simple Telegram Files Rename Bot by [💔Lonelyking💔](https://t.me/sarbudeen786).

 ## Features
 - Rename Videos, Documents or Audios without downloading the file.